DataDog/integrations-core/gunicorn/README.md

 `gunicorn.is_running`:

-This check's status is CRITICAL if the Agent cannot find a Gunicorn master process, or if cannot find any working or idle worker processes.
+Returns CRITICAL if the Agent cannot find a Gunicorn master process, or if cannot find any working or idle worker processes.

 # Further Reading